-The applicant shall inform the Competent Body about the option(s) on offer and their response, to these options in particular:
+The applicant shall inform the Competent Body about the option(s) on offer and their response, to these options.
+In particular, the applicant shall provide the following documentation and information:

 - Contract documentation between the manufacturer and the service providers - Description of collection, processing and destinations. - Annual overview of the total sales volume of growing media in the EU Member States and an annual overview of the sales volumes in areas of those Member States where collection and processing are on offer.